criscola/kubernetes-dbaas/docs/sysadmin_guide.md

   resourceNamespace: default
 ```
 ### Rate-limiting
-As a protection against rogue users (or ugly bugs) the Operator embeds a rate-limiter for its DB drivers.
-You can specify
+As a protection against rogue users or as a limitation to batch operations, the Operator embeds a rate-limiter for its
-how many requests per second are allowed at maximum for an endpoint by setting `rps` to your desired number.
-If set to 0,
+DB drivers.
+You can specify how many requests per second are allowed at maximum for an endpoint by setting `rps` to your
-the rate-limiter is disabled.
+desired number.
+If set to 0, the rate-limiter is disabled.

 ```yaml
 rps: 1